nununo/pyVela2017/README.md

 * Sets itself to handle `wiring.<source>` calls to process "sensor readings".
 * `wiring.<source>` depends on the AGD input configuration from the settings file, where \<source> will be one of `arduino`, `audio` or `hid`, matching the wiring calls on respective inputs.

-On each reading:
+For each reading:

-* Adds it to the number of tracked readings and calculates an aggregated derivative (details in the code docstrings and comments).
+* Updates its aggregated derivative calculation (details in the code docstrings and comments).
-* Calls `wiring.change_play_level` to trigger video playing level changes, depending on the aggregated derivative value and configured thresholds.
+* Depending on the calculated value and level thresholds, calls `wiring.change_play_level` to trigger video playing level changes.
-* Calls `wiring.agd_output` with the current raw reading and calculated aggregated derivative: these will be used by the web interface.
+* Always `wiring.agd_output` with the current raw reading and calculated aggregated derivative (these will be used by the web interface).

 About the thresholds:

-* Sourced from the settings file.
+* Initially sourced from the settings file.
-* Can be monitored and changed via the web interface:
+* Can be monitored and changed at run-time:
-  * Handles `wiring.request_agd_thresholds` calls.
-  * On such requests, it calls `wiring.notify_agd_thresholds` with the current threshold levels.
+  * Handles `wiring.request_agd_thresholds` calls, responded to with `wiring.notify_agd_thresholds` calls containing the current threshold levels.
-  * Also handles `wiring.set_agd_threshold` to change a given level's threshold at run-time.
+  * Handles `wiring.set_agd_threshold` calls that change a given level's threshold.

 ### The `inputs.web` package:

-*write me*
+This input is a hybrid thing:

+* Acts as an input, able to trigger video playing level changes.
+* Acts as a monitoring tool, displaying input readings in a chart, AGD thresholds and logs.
+* Supports changing AGD thresholds setting different log levels at run-time.

+It is also hybrid in the sense that part of it is written in Python and some web client side code is written in Javascript.

+At start time:

+* Listens on the configured network interface and port.
+* Serves:
+  * The static files under the `web-root` directory, on the `/` path.
+  * WebSocket connections under the `/ws` path.

+WebSocket connection life-cycle:

+* WebSocket